 You can also Zoom to liaise with your team and I’m a big fan of Voxer for maintaining flow within a team and getting things done.

 It may seem like the world is changing for the worse, but anything is possible if you embrace the technology we currently have, and I’m sure more will be on the way.
 Embrace it now and when this blows over this is how business will be done, this is going to change business forever.

-Register now for my upcoming Real Estate Brilliance seminar and discover how introducing systems and strategies into your business will help you get through even the toughest times.
+Register now for my upcoming FREE half-day Real Estate Brilliance webinar and discover how introducing systems and strategies into your business will help you get through even the toughest times.